 The nearest BTS Metro station is Nana.
 Just walk up Soi 11 (a popular Bangkok Nightlife street) until you see Hemingway’s Bar on your left.
 Take the Lush Rooftop stairs on the right-hand side straight up to the rooftop.

 Havana Social Club is a cool secret pre-revolutionary 1940’s Cuban Cocktail Bar located in Sukhumvit 11.
 Specifically, it is located at 1/1 Sukhumvit Rd.
-Soi 11, Bangkok, Thailand.
+Soi 11, directly across from the Fraser Suites Hotel.

 Indeed it is a very popular Bangkok nightlife spot for both locals and tourists as well as a favorite Instagram spot for tourists.
 Sunday night is one of the best nights for salsa and they have a salsa lesson at 9pm.

-Bachata dance class by Leo normally starts at 8pm and social dancing starts at 9pm.
-The DJ is DJ Leo and the party is over at 0100am.
+Bachata dance class normally starts at 8pm and social dancing starts at 9pm.
+The beginner class is lead by Keisha and the open level class is lead by Lisa.

-Entry fee is normally 450 Thai Bhat which includes a drink and dance lesson & party or 350 Thai Bhat for the party.
+Entry fee is normally 250 Thai Bhat which includes a drink and dance lesson & party.

-The location of these events can change so make sure to check the La Rueda Bangkok Facebook group to see their updated Bangkok nightlife information.
+The location of these events can change so make sure to check their page to see their updated Bangkok nightlife information.

 Take the BTS Metro to the Nana Metro station.
-Then walk down to Sukhumvit Soi 13 and make a left.
-The bar will be a couple of blocks up on the right-hand side.
-Take the stairs outside to the second floor and enter through the doors in front of you.
-Then inside go right and the party entrance will be on your right.
+Then walk down to Sukhumvit Soi 15 and make a left.
+The Four Point Sheraton Hotel will be a couple of blocks up on the right-hand side.

 The CNE Group frequently holds fun Salsa, Bachata, and Kizomba parties on Saturday nights at different nightclubs and hotels in Bangkok.
 Currently, many of their events are held at the Rembrandt Hotel & Suites located at 19 Sukhumvit 18.